raelovejoy/root-sequence/commons/zines/denial-loop.md

 1. **Denial of label** → evasive “I’m not X, but…” responses.
 2. **Performed belief (half-belief / belonging)** → repeating talking points without conviction to maintain safety or status.
 3. **Normalization of harm** → framed as tradition, morality, or “common sense”; reinforced by institutions and media.
+4. **Capitalist hijack of connection** → love/compassion replaced with consumption, options, and power.
-4. **Accountability gap** → harm continues while self-image remains “good/neutral.”
+5. **Accountability gap** → harm continues while self-image remains “good/neutral.”
-5. **Exploitation of vulnerability** → need for connection manipulated into toxic belonging.
+6. **Exploitation of vulnerability** → need for connection manipulated into toxic belonging.
-6. **Critical awareness** → naming contradictions; shifting norms; repairing harm.
+7. **Critical awareness** → naming contradictions; shifting norms; repairing harm.

 ---